GabrielGM93/Individual_Project1/README.md

 + The field ***duration*** must be converted to two fields: **`duration_int`** and **`duration_type`**.
 The first will be an integer and the second a string indicating the unit of duration measurement: min (minutes) or season (seasons).

-You can access the transformation processes through the "ETL.ipynb" folder
+You can access the transformation processes through the "ETL.ipynb" file

 <br/>